chhotii-alex/b2b-analysis/README.md

 overlap, each abundance vector would have an expected density of 1/n.

-Through the use of `scipy.sparse` sparse array data structures, I have been so far able to process IGH sequences from 8 (?) samples on my laptop&mdash;that is, to create the abundance and similarity matrices, and multipy these to produce the resulting effective species counts, without swapping.
-Without the use of sparse matrices, the data would enormously exceed the size of RAM. of RAM
+Through the use of `scipy.sparse` sparse array data structures, I have been so far able to process IGH sequences from 8 samples on my laptop&mdash;that is, to create the abundance and similarity matrices, and multipy these to produce the resulting effective species counts, without swapping.
+Without the use of sparse matrices, the data would enormously exceed the size of RAM.